Report Units of Measurement

 The values of the following properties are expressed in the measurement units assigned to the XtraReport.ReportUnit property.

-Determines the scale of the snap grid, which provides effortless alignment of elements in a Report Designer.
+Determines the scale of the snap grid, which allows you to easily align elements in a Report Designer.

 Specifies both the dimensions and location of an element.